 Start by locating the dosage guide on the label of the water treatment bottle and follow the dosage instructions carefully.

 You will need to know how many gallons of water are in your pond and the corresponding maximum effective treatment.
 Never "guesstimate" or use more than the recommended dosage.

 Why not use more if you are already noticing green or murky water?
-There are several reasons, most importantly your fish.
-The recommended dosage is what can be diluted in your water to keep health levels healthy for fish.
+There are several reasons not to, but the most important reason is your aquatic life.
+The recommended dosage is what can be diluted in your water to keep levels safe for fish.
 Using more than the recommend amount will not treat the water faster.
 Also, using more than the recommended amount limits how long one bottle can last for your treatment needs.

 It is important that you follow all label instructions.
 For example, some water treatments require robust oxygen levels before and during implementation, so introduce an aerating water feature (like a nozzle, spitter, waterfall, or combination) into your pond if you do not already have one running.
 In other cases, ensure your UV Clarifier is turned off during application plus five days after dosing.
 The ultraviolet light can harm the effectiveness of beneficial bacteria in the treatment.
 If you're unsure of anything written on the label, please contact us before proceeding.

 Some additional tips for water balance in fish ponds:

 - You can use a pond tint to color the water a beautiful blue hue while you are waiting for your water to become clear again.
 Pond tint helps to block UV rays from entering the pond.